Key Ways to Reduce High Blood Pressure Risk

 Further Reading

-Established in 1990, the Americans With Disabilities Act (ADA) protects disabled Americans from discrimination.
-The term “disabled” applies to anyone with a physical or mental impairment that significantly limits or restricts a daily life activity, a...
+Established in 1990, the Americans With Disabilities Act (ADA) protects people with disabilities from discrimination.
+The term “disabled” applies to anyone with a physical or mental impairment that substantially limits a major life activity, and ADA...